 Famagusta refugees demand their return to their hometown

 The event was organized by the Famagusta Municipality.
-Present at the event were the Acting President of the Republic and House President Demetris Christofias, political party leaders, deputies, thousands of refugees from Famagusta, an inter-parliamentary delegation from Greece, as well as British MP and honorary citizen on Famagusta Eddie O'Hara and British former MP and honourary citizen of Famagusta Tom Cox.
+Present at the event were Cyprus House President Demetris Christofias, political party leaders, deputies, thousands of refugees from Famagusta, an inter-parliamentary delegation from Greece, as well as British MP and honorary citizen on Famagusta Eddie O'Hara and British former MP and honourary citizen of Famagusta Tom Cox.

 Chistofias, who was the main speaker at the event, reiterated the will for a solution of the Cyprus problem the soonest possible.

-Famagusta Mayor Yiannakis Skordis said that we demand to put an end to the injustice against the Cypriot people and to revive Famagusta, which remains silent for 32 years.
+Famagusta Mayor Yiannakis Skordis said that ''we demand to put an end to the injustice against the Cypriot people and to revive Famagusta, which remains silent for 31 years.''

 ''We demand nothing more than the return to our homeland and the guarantee of our human rights, as envisaged by all UN decisions,'' he stressed, adding ''we will continue to organise marches until we will be able to celebrate the reunification of our small country in cooperation with our Turkish Cypriot compatriots.''

 Speaking on behalf of the Greek inter-parliamentary delegation MP Panayiotis Rigas said that the dream of the young Cypriot people is ''to see again a united Cyprus, an independent state free of foreign troops and the people deciding for their own future.''